-By oral route, substances shall be classified under CLP in category 1 when they cause significant and/or severe toxic effects of relevance to human health at levels of order $\leq 10$ mg/kg in a 90-day study.
+By oral route, substances shall be classified under CLP in category 1 when they cause significant and/or severe toxic effects of relevance to human health at levels of order ≤ 10 mg/kg in a 90-day study.

 Both critical effects identified above in the 90-day studies occur below the threshold of 10 mg/kg.
+However, the read across study from DMTC does not show effects occurring below the threshold of 10 mg/kg (16.8 and 18 mg/kg/day respectively for the males and the females).